lawiz22/wizcoin/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run rotocoin-qt.exe.
+Unpack the files into a directory and run Wizcoin-qt.exe.

-Rotocoin-Qt is the original Rotocoin client and it builds the backbone of the network.
+Wizcoin-Qt is the original Wizcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Rotocoin transactions;
+However, it downloads and stores the entire history of Wizcoin transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.